BRIGHTER SKIES MONDAY PM, MORE CLIPPERS ON THE WAY

 Your First Alert Weather Forecast:

-Some flurries are possible tonight as clouds build back into the region.
-Look for lows mainly in the teens with some cooler air farther north.
-Temperatures could reach their lows during the evening with a slight uptick going into the later half of the night.

-Highs zoom back up into the upper 20s to upper 30s on Tuesday as southerly breezes pick up.
-We’ll stay mild on Wednesday with more 30s headed our way.
-Passing snow showers are likely Wednesday along with additional breezes as a clipper system passes on by.
+Highs will range from upper 20s NORTH to the upper 30s SOUTH on Tuesday afternoon.
+The day should be dry, but spotty light snow could develop at night.
+Lows into Wednesday morning will be mild for February... generally in the mid/upper 20s.

+Wednesday will be mild and breezy with highs in the upper half of 30s and west wind gusts to 25 mph.
+Passing snow showers or a light mix are likely Wednesday, but any accumulation should stay under an inch.
+Still, some roads may become slippery even with surface temps above freezing.

-Yet another clipper is expected late Thursday into Friday.
-This one has the potential to produce some accumulating snow Thursday night into Friday morning, something that has been lacking with a lot of the recent systems.
-At first glance, several inches appear possible but look for more specifics later in the week.
-A sloppy mess could develop during the day Friday with highs getting well into the 30s once again.
+Another quick system is expected late Thursday into Friday.
+This one has the potential to produce some minor accumulating snow Thursday night into Friday morning.
+At first glance, a couple of inches would be possible, but look for more specifics later in the week.
+Some rain may mix in at times as well.
+Regardless, Friday looks breezy and mild with highs well into the 30s once again.
+Colder air returns this weekend with Saturday’s highs likely back in the teens.

-Things settle down a bit for the weekend but seasonably cold air funnels back in from Canada.

 You can always keep our forecast handy with our free weather app.
 Look for the WBAY First Alert Weather App in the Apple app store and Google Play (click here on your mobile device).